About Us

 Our Story

-Since 2007, GCAO has partnered with the City of Moses Lake, Grant County, and Washington State University to efficiently provide Over the years, GCAO has evolved into a diverse network of compassionate employees, Board Members, and volunteers, each with the united desire to improve the lives of pets in Grant County.
+Since 2007, Grant County Animal Outreach (GCAO) has proudly partnered with the City of Moses Lake and Grant County to serve the animals and people of our community.
+Over the years, GCAO has grown into a diverse network of compassionate employees, dedicated Board Members, fosters, and volunteers — all united by a shared commitment to improving the lives of pets in Grant County.

 We strive to promote public awareness and provide education to the community concerning the importance of spaying/neutering to prevent overpopulation.
 We will utilize the newest technology available to reunite lost pets with owners, to identify breeds and characteristics, to advertise the availability of adoptable pets, and to continue the education of ourselves and the public.